In this post, you will learn:

 - Heat output – about 31,000

-If you intend to use your fireplace for zone heating in a single room, the amount of heat these units provide is much more than necessary.
-It leads to further energy waste if you open windows to let excess heat escape.
+If you intend to use zone heating with your fireplace, the amount of heat these units provide is much more than necessary.
+Furthermore, energy is wasted if you open windows to let excess heat escape.
 On the other hand, a direct vent gas fireplace is not designed to heat your entire house like a furnace.

 The MagikFlame Story

-Howard Birnbaum, the creator and president of MagikFlame, didn’t set out to meet the standards of the industry.
+Howard Birnbaum, the creator and president of MagikFlame, didn’t set out to meet the industry’s standards.
 He aimed to raise the stakes to an all-new level.

 Howard was dissatisfied with what was available for home use in electric heating.
 He decided to draw upon his experience creating Hollywood special effects to make a more realistic non-combusting fireplace.

 He wanted a fireplace suitable for zone heating in room-sized spaces.
 It had to be energy efficient and environmentally friendly.
-His number one priority, though, was a fire that, although it didn’t actually consume wood or gas, looked and sounded just like the real thing.
+His number one priority was a fire that looked and sounded just like the real thing, although it didn’t actually use wood or gas.

 MagikFlame released its prototype fireplace in 2015 to a receptive audience.
 It featured videos of a real fire superimposed on realistic ceramic log sets.
 It was unlike anything on the market at the time.